 GREG WILPERT: It’s The Real News Network, and I’m Greg Wilpert in Baltimore.

 GREG WILPERT: OK.
-Well, unfortunately we’re going to leave it there for now.
-I was speaking to John Pilger, award-winning journalist and documentary filmmaker.
-Thanks again, John, for having joined us today.
+Well, hopefully we’ll come back to you once it’s clear which direction these things are going, but we’re going to leave it there for now.
+I’m speaking to Manuel Perez Rocha of the Institute for Policy Studies in Washington D.C.
+Thanks again, Manuel, for having joined us today.

 GREG WILPERT: And thank you for joining The Real News Network.